 This bill mandates that all health plans providing maternity benefits in Minnesota must cover infertility treatment and standard fertility preservation services.
 It establishes definitions for infertility and outlines the required coverage, which includes diagnosis and treatment for infertility, as well as unlimited embryo transfers and a limit of four completed oocyte retrievals.
-The bill also stipulates that health plans cannot impose cost-sharing requirements greater than those for maternity coverage and prohibits any exclusions or limitations on fertility medications and services that differ from those applied to other prescription medications.
+The bill also specifies that health plans cannot impose cost-sharing requirements greater than those for maternity coverage and prohibits any exclusions or limitations on fertility medications and services that differ from those applied to other prescription medications.
+Additionally, the bill includes provisions for reimbursement to health plan companies and appropriates funds for the implementation of these requirements.

 Statutes affected: Introduction: 256B.0625